prasanta10/mailChimp-newsLetter-signup/README.md

 ### Description

 This server-side project uses Mailchimp's API to create a working, real-world newsletter sign-up form application.
-This JavaScript project form is actually integrated with this site's newsletter sign-up campaign, so if you haven't already done so, sign up to my <a href="https://safe-river-82427.herokuapp.com/>Mailchimp Newsletter</a>
+This JavaScript project form is actually integrated with this site's newsletter sign-up campaign, and subscribes the user for my Newsletter once he signs up.

 ### Screenshot